 It is a six-hour walk or more, depending on how many stops you make, and it starts and stops at the Town Hall.
 The sites you might want to stop and see along the way include Christiansborg Palace, the Royal Library, the Christian’s Church, Christiania, the Danish Resistance Museum, Amalienborg Palace, the Little Mermaid, the Copenhagen Citadel, Rosenberg Castle, and the Round Tower.

 Walking through the heart of Copenhagen lets you experience every bit of the history, the lifestyle, and the vibrant nature of the city.
-All through this walk,... you’ll come across interesting bars, coffee shops, and restaurants.
-Take the time to go to some of these places to get insiders feel of the city.
+All through this walk, you’ll come across interesting bars, coffee shops, and restaurants.
+Take the time to go to some of these places to get an insider's feel of the city.
 Ankara Restaurant is particularly good for this.

 Day 3: Oslo